Všechny případové studie

 What makes PNM International unique compared to other marketing companies?

-We are not a classic marketing company.
-Although we emerged from this fungus, in the past we focused mainly on search engine optimization (SEO) and online reputation protection (ORM) under the PRONETmedia brand, but this gradually began to change about six years ago.
-At that time, we bought a small e-shop with confectionery supplies, and we started to solve what we had done so far, especially for our clients, "on our own".
-In fact, it was a natural evolution, because in addition to agency work for clients, we always had our own project, where we tested our ideas and only then presented them to clients.
+We are not a traditional marketing firm.
+Although we emerged from this background, in the past we focused mainly on search engine optimization (SEO) and online reputation management (ORM) under the PRONETmedia brand, but this started to change gradually about six years ago.
+That's when we bought a small e-shop with confectionery and started to handle ”on our own what we had been doing mainly for our clients."
+Actually it was a natural evolution, because we always had a project of our own besides the agency work for clients, where we tested our ideas and then presented them to clients.

 We went to the market with our own skin and it turned out to be the right way.
 Today, our activities are divided into two parts - we run our own e-shop and mentor small and medium-sized e-shops.